Senate votes down voucher bill

 Sen. Julie Daniels, R-Bartlesville, said the accountability is found in the parents.
 She said the measure gives parents an opportunity to give kids a better education.

-The Senate passed a bill to remove the remove the state sales tax on groceries.
+The Senate passed a bill to remove the state sales tax on groceries.

 Senate Bill 1495, by Treat, passed by a vote of 45-1.